Wednesday, October 23, 2024

 • Concept of Sub-Creation:

-• Tolkien believed that humans, made in the image of a Creator, have the innate desire to create (sub-create).
+• Tolkien believed that humans, made in the image of the Creator, have the innate desire to create (sub-create).
 His myth-making is an act of sub-creation that reflects divine creativity.

 • Moral Order and Providence: